 Your kids can sign in separately to monitor their spending while parents can see the entire dashboard and set up controls.
 Another key benefit of this kids debit card is that it will help your child learn how to create a budget, track savings, and even make donations.
 You can load the card through direct deposit, bank transfer, and PayPal, among others.

 Since the FamZoo prepaid card is not tied to a traditional bank account, there are no overdraft fees, late fees, or risk of debt.
 Sign your kids up at any age, as this card does not have age restrictions.
-There is a monthly fee per family to use your FamZoo prepaid debit cards, but you can pay in advance for six months or the entire year.
+There is a monthly fee per family to use your FamZoo prepaid debit cards, but you can pay in advance for six months or the entire year for a significant discount.
 Depending on where you reload your card, there may also be a small reload fee.

 Intro (Purchases)